2DGD-F0TH/2DGD_F0TH/chapters/015_Tips_Tricks.md

 Another example of telegraphing was used in the Bioshock series: the first shots of an enemy against you always miss, that is used to avoid "out of the blue" situation, which can be seen as a form of "telegraphing" both the presence and position of enemies.

+### I-Frames

+I-Frames (also known as "invincibility frames") is a term used to identify that period of time after being hit, where the character either flashes or becomes transparent and is immune to damage.

+This mechanic can be seen as "giving the player an advantage" but instead it has deeper roots into "fairness" than "difficulty management", let's see why.

+Let's assume that our main character has 100 health points, and touching an enemy deals 5 points of damage.
+In absence of I-Frames, this would translate into 5 points of damage every frame, which would in turn come out between $5 \cdot 30 = 150$ and $5 \cdot 60 = 300$ points of damage per second (at respectively 30 and 60fps).

+The average human reaction time is around 1 second, this would mean that touching an enemy would kill us before we even realize we are touching such enemy.

+Checking if we're still colliding with an enemy after receiving damage is not a good strategy, since that would allow the player get only one point of damage from a boss, and then carefully stay inside the boss's hitbox while dealing damage to the enemy.
+Thus allowing the player to exploit the safeguard.

+Giving a brief period (usually between 0.5 and 2 seconds) of invincibility after being hit, allows the player to understand the situation, reorganize their strategy and take on the challenge at hand.
+After the invincibility period, the player will take damage again, patching the exploit we identified earlier.

 ### Scrolling Backgrounds and Parallax Scrolling

 #### Infinitely Scrolling Backgrounds